Which Potting Mix is Best? 111

 Yates Premium Fruit & Citrus Potting MixBunnings Warehouse$8.9830 LitresNoYes

-What does Potting Mix that Complies with the Australian Standard (AS 3743) Mean?
+What does potting mix that complies with the Australian Standard (AS 3743) mean?

 Potting mixes can be certified to Australian Standard AS 3743.
-Redtick, or premium grade potting mix include a minimum supply of nutrients from fertilizers such as a controlled release fertilizer.
+Redtick, or premium grade potting mix include a minimum supply of nutrients from fertilisers such as a controlled release fertiliser.
 They may also have and other additives such as water crystals and wetting agents.
 To ensure that the mixes conform to the Australian Standards, a number of different tests are completed on raw materials and throughout the manufacturing process.
 To use the word “premium” on the packaging, the potting mix must comply to this standard.
-Beware of companies labeling their product with synonyms of “premium” (such as “professional” or “superior”) as these usually aren’t compliant with the Australian standard and can be misleading to the consumer.
+Beware of companies labeling their product with synonyms of “premium” (such as “professional” or “superior”) as these usually aren’t compliant with the Australian Standard and can be misleading to the consumer.
 Premium potting mixes tend to be more expensive due to the accreditation process involved.

 Which Potting Mix is Best?
 Melbourne